 The treaty and an associated 1994 agreement relating to implementation of Part XI of the treaty (on deep seabed mining) were transmitted to the Senate on October 6, 1994.32 In the absence of Senate advice and consent to adherence, the United States is not a party to the convention and the associated 1994 agreement.
-A March 10, 1983, statement on U.S. ocean policy by President Ronald Reagan states that UNCLOS chronological_lists_of_ratifications.htm#.
-A similar list, in alphabetical order by country name, is posted at http://www.un.org/Depts/los/reference_files/status2010.pdf.
+A March 10, 1983, statement on U.S. ocean policy by President Ronald Reagan states that UNCLOS contains provisions with respect to traditional uses of the oceans which generally confirm existing maritime law and practice and fairly balance the interests of all states.